Saidatul123/2603-ITT440/10% Individual Assignment/M3CS2554B/SITI NUR NAJWA HIDAYAH BINTI CHE ROHIM/README.md

 ## 📌 Introduction

+In today’s fast-paced digital environment, food delivery platforms must handle thousands of customer requests simultaneously.
+During peak hours, even a slight delay in processing can impact user experience.

-This project simulates a food ordering system that processes 20,000 customer orders.
+This project simulates a high-demand food ordering system by processing **20,000 orders**, and evaluates how different execution techniques affect system performance.

-The main objective is to analyze system performance using three different processing techniques:
-- Sequential
-- Concurrent (Threading)
-- Parallel (Multiprocessing)

-The system uses an 8-core CPU, allowing parallel processing to execute tasks simultaneously and improve performance.

 ----